-- (1) This section applies if- - (a) an EFA is continued in force by part 3; and - (b) any part of the period of operation stated in the agreement (the post-commencement period), or that period as extended or further extended, happens after the commencement of this section; and - (c) the EFA is, during the post-commencement period, to any extent inconsistent with a certified agreement, whether made before or after the commencement of this section; and - (d) the certified agreement was certified after implementation of the EFA was approved. - (2) The EFA prevails over the certified agreement, to the extent of the inconsistency, during the post-commencement period.
+- This section applies if - an EFA is continued in force by part 3; and - any part of the period of operation stated in the (b) agreement (the post-commencement period), or that period as extended or further extended, happens after the commencement of this section; and - the EFA is, during the post-commencement period, to (c) any extent inconsistent with a certified agreement, whether made before or after the commencement of this section: and - (d) certified agreement certified after the was implementation of the EFA was approved. - (2) The EFA prevails over the certified agreement, to the extent of the inconsistency, during the post-commencement period.